My Quiet Kitchen

 granola photo with text overlay to save on Pinterest.

-Have you ever wondered why granola usually contains so much oil?
-For a food that's typically considered healthy, reading the ingredient lists on store-bought granolas is pretty depressing - lots of fat and sugar, not to mention they're so expensive!
+Have you ever wondered why granola usually contains so much fat?
+For a food that's typically considered healthy and natural, reading the ingredient lists on store-bought granola is pretty depressing.
+There's usually a lot of fat and sugar, not to mention they're so expensive!

 Fat does give granola a certain richness and some moisture, but a small amount of nut or seed butter also gets the job done but in a more wholesome way.

-When it comes to vegan granola I'd always assumed oil was needed to achieve the crunchy clusters we all love.
-Boy was I wrong!
+When it comes to vegan granola I'd always assumed oil was needed to make it nice and crispy and create the crunchy clusters we all love.
+But after experimenting in the kitchen, I'm happy to report that I was wrong.

 Jump to: